stephanedorotich/TeamN/README.md

 - Draw a new sketch for 'Map View' based on our learnings from the Affinity Diagramming session
 - Develop a vertical prototype for 'Map View'
 - Perform a Cognitive Walkthrough Analysis for 'Map View'
-- Made improvements to low-fidelity prototype after Cognitive Walkthrough analyses
+- Made improvements to low-fidelity prototype after Cognitive Walkthrough Analyses
 - Present the Introduction
 - Present the Project Description